udayakiran/udayakiran.github.io/_posts/2020-03-12-Collaborative-Web-Browsing-Present-and-Future.md

 layout: post
 title: "Collaborative Web Browsing.
 Present and Future"
 description: "Collaborative web browsing is at a pitoval moment.
 Good to see it getting rolled into utilities such as web browsers, mobile operating systems and etc."
-tags: [Intenet, collaboration, browsers, product]
+tags: [Web, Enterprise, Collaboration, Browsers, Product]
 image:
   feature: abstract-6.jpg
   color: "39b470"